Graduate Degrees and Certificates

 At Missouri S&T we value our graduate students.
 Graduate students have funding opportunities available in addition to scholarships.
 In our commitment to your education, we've put together several funding opportunities to help make your degree an excellent return on investment.
 Take a look at what we have to offer.

-There are three major mechanisms of assistantship for graduate students in ECE: Graduate Research Assistants (GRA), Graduate Teaching Assistants (GRA) and Fellowship.
+There are three major mechanisms of assistantship for graduate students in Computer Science: Graduate Research Assistants (GRA), Graduate Teaching Assistants (GRA) and Fellowship.
 There are also Grader positions based on hourly rate wages.
 Students can be appointed as GRA or GTA by any rate up to 50% FTE (Full-Time Equivalent), which is the maximum part-time employment rate for students (100% represents the full-time job).
 Monthly wage for 50% FTE is approximately $2,000, which is proportional to the % FTE (e.g. $400 for 10% FTE).
-Student’s out-of-tuition is waived if the student is offered at least a 25% FTE or higher.
+The student’s out-of-state tuition is waived if the student is offered at least a 25% FTE or higher.

 This mechanism provides students with biweekly wages based on hourly rates (no tuition waived).
 Graders are normally required to grade assignments from undergraduate-level courses.
 Students may contact individual faculty members who teach the course to be appointed as Grader several months earlier before the start of class.
 Typically new incoming international students are not eligible for the Grader position (US citizens or permanent residents are eligible) during the first semester.